Debra Marshall: World Championship Wrestling (1995–1997)

-Marshall first appeared in WCW in late-1995 and early-1996, making occasional unnamed appearances as an audience plant, and as part of a group of valets for the team of Hulk Hogan and "Macho Man" Randy Savage.
+Marshall first appeared in World Championship Wrestling (WCW) in late-1995 and early-1996, making occasional unnamed appearances as an audience plant, and as part of a group of valets for the team of Hulk Hogan and "Macho Man" Randy Savage.
 In April 1996, she began appearing regularly as a valet for her husband, Steve "Mongo" McMichael as he transitioned from commentator to wrestler.
 Based on her real-life participation in beauty pageants, Debra took on the role of a beauty-pageant queen character, giving herself the nickname "The Queen of WCW" and often making remarks about other wrestlers and valets in kayfabe interviews.
 At The Great American Bash 1996, Steve McMichael and his partner Kevin Greene competed against two of the Four Horsemen (Ric Flair and Arn Anderson).
-Flair won the match after Mongo and Debra turned on Greene by hitting him with a steel briefcase, joining the 4 Horsemen.
+Flair won the match after Mongo and Debra turned on Greene by hitting him with a steel briefcase, joining the Four Horsemen.
 She managed the stable with Miss Elizabeth and Woman.
 The briefcase later became one of Debra's signature objects.

 At Bash at the Beach in July 1997, Debra turned on Mongo during his WCW United States Heavyweight Championship match against Jeff Jarrett by handing Jarrett the steel briefcase, which he then used to knock Mongo out and thus to win the match.

-Next, Debra briefly managed Goldberg and Alex Wright.
+Debra briefly managed Goldberg and Alex Wright.
 On the November 24, 1997 edition of Nitro, Wright fired Debra after she accidentally distracted him, causing a loss to Prince Iaukea.
 After her divorce from McMichael, Debra left WCW.